Sajjal/Budget-Sheet/OLD_Light_UI/README.md

 It is a simple accounting application to keep track of personal financial transactions.

-The new version of this application is developed using Node.js, Express.js, and VueJS with Quasar.
-MongoDB is used as a database.
-The user interface is optimized for mobile devices.
-The old version of this application was developed using Node.js, Express.js, and some basic HTML and CSS.
+This application is developed using Node.js, Express.js, and some basic HTML and CSS.
 Google-Spreadsheet is used as a database.
 The user interface is responsive and minimal.

 **Feel free to Clone and Fork.
 Commercial Distribution is Prohibited.**

----

-## Update (_02 March 2021_)

-After using it for almost a year, Deepa and I have discovered the necessity of some new features for this application.
-Such as a dashboard to show the total income and expenses of a given period, filter income and expense records based on individual category, and a robust user interface for mobile devices.
-Therefore, I have updated this application to accommodate those features.
-The background below summarizes the development story of the Old Version.

 ---